Marneus68/godo/README.md

 ## TODO

-- Replace the Json files by something more readable and less verbose, something like TOML would be nice
+- Use flag package to parse [options], the rest I should probablu handle manually
+- Use TOML